refinedev/refine/packages/antd/README.md

 ## Quick Start

-The fastest way to get started with **refine** is using the [superplate](https://github.com/pankod/superplate) project starter tool.
+The fastest way to get started with **refine** is using the `create refine-app` project starter tool.

 Run the following command to create a new **refine** project

 ```
-npx superplate-cli -p refine-react my-project
+npm create refine-app my-project
 ```

 Select the following options to complete CLI wizard: